๐ŸบEarly World Civilizations

 Why This Matters

 When you study Mesopotamian city-states, you're examining the blueprint for civilization itself.
-These weren't just ancient towns—they were laboratories where humans first experimented with writing, codified law, religious institutions, imperial expansion, and urban planning.
-The AP exam expects you to understand how these innovations emerged from specific geographic and social conditions, particularly the challenges and opportunities of the Tigris-Euphrates river system.
+These weren't just ancient towns.
+They were the places where humans first experimented with writing, codified law, religious institutions, imperial expansion, and urban planning.
+Understanding how these innovations emerged from specific geographic and social conditions, particularly the challenges and opportunities of the Tigris-Euphrates river system, is central to any early civilizations course.

 Foundations of Urban Life